Lorient: Industry

 From its founding, shipbuilding has always been of great importance to the city.
 DCNS continues the legacy of the formerly state-owned shipyards (colloquially known as l'Arsenal) that began operation in 1690.
 It still builds warships, mainly frigates.
 There is also a substantial industrial base in Keroman to support the fishing fleet.

 Transport

-Lorient South Brittany Airport is situated just west of the city at Lann Bihoue, and it has direct flights to Paris.
-There are also direct flights to London and Porto in the Summer.
+Lorient South Brittany Airport is situated just west of the city at Lann Bihoue.
+It operates charter flights and regular flights to Toulouse.
+It used to operate direct flights to Paris and Lyon all year long and other city such as London and Porto in the Summer.

 The Gare de Lorient is the railway station, offering connections to Quimper, Nantes, Rennes, Paris (less than three hours by TGV) and several regional destinations.

 Education

 Schools in Lorient belong to the Academy of Rennes.